Kurento/kurento/source/features/nat_traversal.rst

 WebRTC with ICE
 ===============

-:term:`ICE` is the standard method used by :term:`WebRTC` to solve the issue of NAT Traversal.
+:term:`ICE` is the standard method used by :term:`WebRTC` to solve the issue of :term:`NAT Traversal`.
 Kurento supports ICE by means of a 3rd-party library: `libnice, The GLib ICE implementation <https://nice.freedesktop.org>`__.

 Refer to the :ref:`logging documentation <logging-libnice>` if you need to enable the debug logging for this library.